omeirr13/Practical-Typescript/README.md

+- Create an array temperatures of type number[] and assign it some values.
+Then, try to add a string value to it.
-- Create a variable orderStatus of type 'processing' | 'shipped' | 'delivered' and assign it the value 'processing'.
-Then, try to assign it the values 'shipped' and 'delivered'.
+- Create an array colors of type string[] and assign it some values.
+Then, try to add a boolean value to it.
-- Create a variable discount of type number | string and assign it the value 20.
-Then, try to assign it the value '20%'.
+- Create an array mixedArray of type (number | string)[] and assign it some values.
+Then, try to add a boolean value to it.